 warning letters,

-suspension of manufacturing,

 seizure of the product,

 voluntary recall of a product,

 injunctive action, or

-possible civil penalties.
+possible civil or criminal penalties.

 To the extent we rely on third parties to manufacture our compounds and products, those third parties will be required to comply with Current Good Manufacturing Practices.